msalibian/PreferentialMovement/README.md

 predGrid <-  rbind(cbind(Y1New, Y2New), lattice)
 ```

-Next we create a mesh using `inla.mesh.create` for the SPDE approach of `R-INLA`.
-We mush be careful to specify an index that matches sampling locations with mesh locations, but also change indexing for use in `C++`.
+Next we create a mesh using `inla.mesh.create` to use the SPDE approach of `R-INLA`.
+We mush be careful to specify an index that matches sampling locations with mesh locations, but also change indexing for use in the `C++` code.

 ``` r
 # create INLA mesh